 - Wood Manikins: Jointed, poseable wood manikins are great gifts for teenage artists.
 (Manikin?
 Yes, that is how it is spelled in this situation.)
 You can also find posable hands, a variety of body sizes, and even posable dogs for reasonable prices.
 Try Blick and Amazon for variety and good prices (under $25).

-- Calligraphy Set: These sets often come with pen, nibs, ink, and instructions for drawing calligraphy-style letters.
+- Calligraphy Set: comes with four calligraphy pens, five different nibs for a variety of lines, several cartridges of different colored inks, a pad of paper, instructions, and a carrying case.
+It's a gorgeous set!
+Most sets also include instructions for drawing calligraphy-style letters.
 If your girl is artistic, literary, or enjoys writing notes to her friends, she'll love this.
+This set

 - Lap Looms: These weaving looms go beyond the small, simple childhood potholders and allow young fiber artists to design works of art in scarves, blankets, and wraps.
 Most are 18" x 14".
 About $50.
 Amazon.com and hearthsong.com.

 - Manga & Anime Art Books: Anime, manga, and other comic art is very popular right now with many middle school and high school artists.
 If your teen is interested in this genre, then high-quality markers and how-to-draw anime/manga books will be greatly appreciated.

 Gifts for the Middle-School Athlete

 Young athletes may have a need for some specific equipment that would be welcomed as a gift.
 Different YA athletic teams provide specific items of equipment and pieces of uniforms, while requiring players to supply the rest.
 Be sure to check with parents about what sports equipment might be needed.
 Advanced baseball and softball players may want high-quality mitts, while dedicated golf, field hockey, and lacrosse players may want cleats, clubs, sticks, or equipment bags.